Deep Reinforcement Learning for Inventory Networks: Toward Reliable Policy Optimization: Core ideas

-\paragraph{\bf Multi-agent reinforcement learning approaches in inventory management.} In recent efforts to address inventory problems with a network structure, actor-critic multi-agent reinforcement learning (MARL) techniques have been explored \citep{liu2022multi, ding2022multi}.
+\paragraph{\bf Multi-agent RL approaches in inventory management.} In recent efforts to address inventory problems with a network structure, actor-critic multi-agent RL (MARL) techniques have been explored \citep{liu2022multi, ding2022multi}.
 Although our work has a loose connection to MARL, we take a distinct approach by considering a "central planner" who optimizes a system comprising many "weakly coupled" components.
 This approach avoids the need for sophisticated techniques to handle the flow of information among agents.

 \paragraph{\bf{Other machine learning approaches in inventory management.}} Alternative machine learning approaches, different from DRL, have also been investigated for inventory problems. \cite{qi2023practical} uses supervised learning for a single-location inventory problem with stochastic lead times, employing posterior optimal actions as training labels for a policy NN.
 Additionally, \cite{harsha2021math} proposed training ReLU-based NNs to approximate value functions, and then utilizing them in a Mixed Integer Program to derive actions.